-- Of one root of an equation, another number
+- Of one root of an equation, a conjugate is another number

 binomials are those such that (a + b) and